How we create value

 The world around us is constantly changing.
 Below, we highlight several important trends that are impacting our operating environment as well as that of our competitors.

-- A need to reduce operating costs.
+- A need to reduce operating costs

-- The political landscape is changing.
+- Complex regulatory and political landscape

 As a financial institution, our input is mainly in the areas of financial, intellectual and human capital.

 We believe that in addition to assisting customers a bank should also provide employees the means to be the best they can be.

 54,000+ employees worldwide